hawkfish/textform/docs/transforms/reformats/lookup.rst

 .. py:class:: Lookup(source, outputs, table[, missing=None])

-    The ``Lookup`` transform replaces column values with the corresponding values in a table.
+    The ``Lookup`` transform replaces field values with the corresponding values in a table.
     The mapped values do not have to be the same type.
     ``Lookup`` is a subclass of :py:class:`Format`.